hanksf/hanksf.github.io/_pages/research.md

 other cross-cohort empirical facts.

-**The Joint Dynamics of Labour and Capital** with Matias Bayas-Erazo Brief abstract: Models of lumpy capital adjustment are too responsive to interest rates relative to empirical evidence.
+**The Joint Dynamics of Labour and Capital** with Matias Bayas-Erazo
+Abstract: Models of lumpy capital adjustment are too responsive to interest rates relative to empirical evidence.
 We argue that allowing for small convex adjustment costs in labour can help these models better match the data.
 Convex costs cause labour to increase slowly in response to a shock thus smoothing out the impact on the marginal product of